AqwamCreates/DataPredict-Neural/docs/API/Containers/RecurrentNeuralNetworkCell.md

 * learningRate: The learning rate that will be used by all the weight blocks that are stored in this recurrent neural network cell.

+* ClassesList: The classes to be predicted by the container.
+Currently, it will generate prediction based on the last dimension.
+[Default: {}]

+* cutOffValue: The cutOffValue that classifies an output between two classes.
+[Default: 0]

 #### Returns:

 * Container: The generated container object.